 “Chief Information Bureau

 It is known he was sent to Bilibid Prison from a work detail because he was paralyzed in the lower part of his body.
-He was put in the ward with those men who were not supposed to survive.
+He was put in the ward on August 19 with those men who were not supposed to survive.
+Records indicate that he had Beriberi and was also malnourished.
 One of the orderlies at Bilibid was his friend PFC Myron “Mickey” Dolk, 194th Tank Battalion who nursed Dunn back to health.
 Myron Dolk did not survive the war.

 On September 21, 1944, the first American planes in almost three years flew over the prison.
 The POWs cheered.
 Many of the POWs believed that this would end the transfer of POWs to Japan.
 It didn’t.
 When the Americans didn’t arrive, the POWs soon began to ignore the planes as they flew over.
 Like the other prisoners, he only had rumors of the advancing American forces.
 The one story the prisoners heard was those men who were still at Cabanatuan had been liberated by American forces at the end of January 1945.
 They hoped that this would soon happen to them.
 On February 2, the last American POW died in the prison of dysentery.